-Low impact development (LID) means an approach to stormwater management that mimics a site's natural hydrology as the landscape is developed.
-Using low impact development approach, stormwater is managed on-site and the rate and volume of predevelopment stormwater reaching receiving waters is unchanged.
-The calculation of predevelopment hydrology is based on native soil and vegetation (MN Statute 2009, Section 115.03, subdivision 5c).
+Low impact development (LID) is an approach to stormwater management that mimics a site's natural hydrology as the landscape is developed.
+Stormwater is managed on-site and the rate and volume of predevelopment stormwater reaching receiving waters is unchanged.
+The calculation of predevelopment hydrology is based on native soil and vegetation (Minn.
+Stat.
+115.03, subd.
+5c).

 Low impact development principles complement, and sometimes replace, traditional stormwater management systems, which historically emphasized moving stormwater off-site with curbs, pipes, ditches and ponds.